michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_3_QGIS_part1.md

 ## Getting Started
-Download the GitHub repository for this tutorial.
+Download the GitHub repository for the tutorials.
 Using the green button [here](https://github.com/michellejm/ConflictUrbanism_LanguageJustice), select `Download ZIP`.
+You only need to do this once.
 The Data folder will then have all of the datasets needed for this tutorial.

 ## Mapping Refugee Destinations in the United States